XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 hellosafe-logoScore

-• Wide selection of Canadian, U.S., and international stocks, ETFs, mutual funds, bonds, options, and GICs
+• Extensive selection of 10,000+ instruments including stocks, ETFs, mutual funds, bonds, GICs, and options

 P. Laurore